Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 Ask yourself, how much water would you need (and want) to drink after a 30-minute run vs. a 30-minute walk?

 The more energy our body uses, the more food and water we need.
-Similarly, a plant getting 6 hours of direct sun will need more water than the same plant that's tucked away in the shade getting 1 hour a day.
+Similarly, a plant getting 6 hours of direct sun will need more frequent water than the same plant that's tucked away in the shade getting 1 hour a day.
 This is because sunlight and water have a strong relationship in photosynthesis.

 Photosynthesis is vital to the survival of a plant.
 It transforms light energy into chemical energy.
 The amount of light the plant receives directly affects how much energy the plant produces.
 The more energy it produces, the more water it will need.